-Austin Healey (Frogeye) Sprite Mk1 is fresh from a full bare metal, nut and bolt restoration with the emphasis on providing a car that looks original whilst applying considerable time to the quality of the overall finish of this beautiful and fun British Sports Car.
-Supplied with a British Heritage Certificate this Frogeye was first registered in November 1958 as an original UK Right Hand Drive car.
+Austin Healey Sprite Mk1 (Frogeye) is fresh from a full bare metal, nut and bolt restoration with meticulous attention to detail and overall finish that really has to be seen to be appreciated.
+This beautiful and fun British sports car is supplied with a British Heritage Certificate confirming that it was first registered in November 1958 as an original UK Right Hand Drive car.
 Prior to purchasing the vehicle for restoration the car had only three previous owners.
 A two year period of work then ensued to the highest standard befitting these highly sort after cars and it is now ready for its new owner to appreciate and enjoy.

 The car bodywork has then been painted with 2K Epoxy Primer to provide a rust inhibiting waterproof base paint layer and body panels seam sealed.
 Numerous coats of 2K High Build primer have been sprayed and then block sanded by hand between application of coats to achieve a true flat imperfection free finish before final application of the final colour.
-The cherry red paint used is the correct BMC shade of red for this period using a 2K High Gloss paint system and applied both externally and to the body underside.
-The cockpit of the car including trunk area have also been painted in cherry red for added protection.
-The underside and inside wheel arches of the car have been coated in stonechip protection paint prior to being overpainted in the final cherry red paint to provide a car that looks as good underneath as on top.
+The cherry red paint used is the correct BMC shade of red for this period using a 2K High Gloss paint system and applied both externally to the car body,to the engine bay and the paint colour even extended to the cockpit and inside the trunk area.
+The complete underside and inside wheel arches of the car have been coated in stonechip protection paint which have also been overpainted in the final cherry red paint to provide a car that looks as good underneath as on top.
 Many hours were then spent on hand finishing and polishing the external paintwork to a deep glossy mirror shine.
 For added protection the cavities between bodywork panels have been treated to Dinitrol clear cavity wax injection.

-Externally the car benefits from rechromed original parts including rear bumpers and wheel hubs.
+Externally the car benefits from rechromed original parts including rear bumpers and wheel hub trims.
 A new chromed front grille.
 All new rubber seals and front windscreen glass.
 A set of original restored and polished side screens with new rubbers and perspex glass.
-For weather protection the car has a soft top fitted over a restored hood frame.
-In addition there is a stripped and refurbished hardtop with new rubbers and painted in matching body colour cherry red.
+For weather protection the car comes with soft top fitted over a restored original hood frame.
+In addition there is a stripped and fully refurbished hardtop with new rubbers and painted in matching body colour cherry red.

 Viewing by prior appointment